 The pace of HNFM program is determined by the student’s preference.
-The recommended track has the student taking 2-3 classes per term and is completed in seven quarters (under two years/21 months).
+The recommended track has the student taking 2-3 classes per term and is completed in eight quarters (two years/24 months).
 It is possible to complete the program one class at a time, extending the duration.
 We recognize that the life situations of our students vary considerably in terms of their family, employment and community commitments, thus we are flexible with regard to speed and prefer that students take the time they need in order to learn the material well.

 Additionally, it is possible to take “leaves” for a quarter or more if needed, up to a maximum of four quarters total.
 As long as the intended schedule is communicated with program staff, it is possible to customize a schedule to better suit a student’s individual needs.
 The program must be completed in a maximum of five years.

 With appreciation of the rapid advancements in the field of clinical nutrition and the increasingly respected role of nutrition in the maintenance of health and the prevention of disease, the master of science in human nutrition and functional medicine program prepares graduates to safely and effectively utilize nutrition, natural remedies and biopsychosocial therapies in the management of patients with complex health challenges at an advanced level beyond traditional nutritional programs.

 Graduates of the MS-HNFM program will be able to:

 - Integrate whole food nutrition with strategies for health promotion and disease prevention.

 - Apply the functional medicine model to the therapeutic needs a patient or client could present.

 - Apply appropriate interventions to address physiological imbalances and illness states.